asmaamirkhan/DeepLearningNotes/0-NNConcepts/8-TensorflowBasics.md

     print(session.run(loss))
 ```

-> when we created a variable for the loss, we simply defined the loss as a function of other quantities, but did not evaluate its value.
-To evaluate it, we had to the initializer.
+> When we created a variable for the loss, we simply defined the loss as a function of other quantities, but did not evaluate its value.
+To evaluate it, we had to use the initializer.

-## ❗ Note on variable initalization
+## ❗ Değişken Başlatma _(initalization)_ Hakkında Not

-Fow the following code:
+For the following code:

 ```python
 a = tf.constant(2)